 - 2+kk - an apartment with one separate room, second room that includes a kitchenette, bathroom and an entrance hall

 - Poplatky – charges, please make sure that the „poplatky“ include everything you will have to pay together with the rent (electricity, gas, water, wi-fi).
 This part should be clearly described in the accommodation contract.
-It should not be higher than 3 000 CZK per month.

 - Plynový kotel – gas heater.
 If the apartment has a gas heater, please make sure it is functional and has been properly subjected to regular inspection by a technician (should be inspected every year).
 The owner should show you a confirmation of the last revision.
-This check-up will help you to avoid problems with heating when winter comes up
+This check-up will help you avoid problems with heating when winter comes up

 - Vlastnictví – ownership